hraberg/deuce/README.md

     ./deuce --batch --eval "(print (emacs-version))"

 Focus now changes to the Deuce internals: buffers, windows, keymaps and most crucially - a display for this extensible, customizable editor!
-The core Emacs Lisp runtime is still more complicated than it has to be, and there are some known issues - like proper closures and setq + delayed-eval (used for things that cannot be resolved at compiled time) not working during binding in let.
+The core Emacs Lisp runtime is still more complicated than it has to be, and there are some known issues - like proper closures and `setq` + `delayed-eval` (used for things that cannot be resolved at compiled time) not working during binding in `let`.
 Speed is another issue.

 **2013-03-08 Mutable Persistent Lists**